Alluxio/alluxio/docs/en/operation/Journal.md

 The files to retain in the backup directory is limited by `alluxio.master.daily.backup.files.retained`.
 Users can set this property to the number of backup files they want to keep in the backup directory.

+In addition, upon encountering journal corruption, the master will take a backup of its current state automatically.
+This can be disabled by setting `alluxio.master.journal.backup.when.corrupted=false`.

 ### Backup delegation on HA cluster

 Alluxio supports taking backup without causing service unavailability on a HA cluster configuration.